-Snoods were a popular hair accessory in the 1940′s for both daytime and work.
-The were a rayon or cotton crocheted net fitted with a headband.
-The band was worn around the top of the head and all of the hair would be encased in the snood.
-The band would have to be pinned in place.
+Snoods were a popular hair accessory in the 1940s for both daytime and work.
+They were a rayon or cotton crocheted net fitted with a headband.
+A headscarf could also be tied like a snood.
+The band, which was pinned in place, was worn around the top of the head and all of the hair would be encased in the snood.
 This hairstyle was especially useful for women working in factories because their hair had to be kept back.

 Most snoods of the 1940s were knit or crocheted, making them popular for a number of reasons.
 1 Crochet itself was common hobby, with many women learning or already able to do so, 2.
 Yarn was relatively cheap, and 3.
 Yard could re-purposed from an old garment.
 The selection of colors available was also wide and varied, making it possible to have a matching snood for every outfit.

 Snoods were often attached to a ribbon tied in a bow at the top of the crown or to a hat, either matching crochet or felt.

 Here are some fabulous 1940s snoods: